GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Estimation and inference with many invalid IVs

 where $\bar\beta$ is some value between $\beta_0$ and $\hat\beta$.
 We prove that $n\mu_n^{-1} \partial \hat{Q}(\bbeta, \hat \bfeta) /\partial \beta |_{\beta= \beta_0}$ is asymptotically equivalent to the sum of a usual GMM term $ n\mu_n^{-1} G^T \Omega^{-1} \hat{g} (\beta_0, \bfeta_0) $ and a U-statistic term $ (n\mu_n)^{-1} \sum_{i\neq j} {U}_i^T \Omega^{-1} g_j $ that is no longer negligible due to the many weak moment asymptotics, and both terms are mean zero.
 The asymptotic normality of $n\mu_n^{-1} \partial \hat{Q}(\bbeta, \hat \bfeta) /\partial \beta |_{\beta= \beta_0}$ then follows from the U-statistic term being uncorrelated with the usual GMM term, the asymptotic variance of the usual GMM term being $ n \mu_n^{-2} G^T \Omega^{-1} G $, the asymptotic variance of the U-statistic term being $ \mu_n^{-2} E[ U_i^T \Omega^{-1} U_i] $, and the central limit theorem.
 The result in \eqref{eq: CUE normality} follows from showing $ n \mu_n^{-2} \partial^2 \hat Q (\beta, \hat\bfeta)/ \partial \beta^2 |_{\beta=\bar\beta} = n \mu_n^{-2} G^T \Omega^{-1} G + o_p(1) . $

-Interestingly, the outline above implies that $ \hat\beta $ defined in \eqref{eq: cue} is asymptotically equivalent to $ \arg\min_{\beta\in B} \hat{Q}(\bbeta, \bfeta_0) $, which means that estimation of $ \bfeta_0 $ does not affect the asymptotic distribution of the CUE, even with multiple complications arising from the many weak moment asymptotics, the number of nuisance parameters growing to infinity, and nonparametric kernel estimators that themselves involve estimated parameters.
-This is an unusual property that does not hold in general, but holds in the current setting due to three factors: (i) the number of moment conditions $ m $ grows to infinity at a rate slower than $ n^{1/3} $; (ii) the use of influence functions as the moment conditions and the fast convergence rate of the estimated nuisance parameters which imply that $ \sqrt{n} \|\hat g (\beta_0, \hat\bfeta) - \hat g (\beta_0, \bfeta_0) \| = o_p(1)$; and (iii) the moment conditions $ g_i(\beta, \bfeta) $ being linear in $ \beta $ which implies that $ \sqrt{n} \|\hat G ( \hat\bfeta) - \hat G ( \bfeta_0) \| = o_p(1)$, where $ \| \cdot\| $ is the $ \ell_2 $ vector norm.
+Interestingly, the outline above implies that $ \hat\beta $ defined in \eqref{eq: cue} is asymptotically equivalent to $ \arg\min_{\beta\in B} \hat{Q}(\bbeta, \bfeta_0) $, which means that estimation of $ \bfeta_0 $ does not affect the asymptotic distribution of the CUE, even with multiple complications arising from the many weak moment asymptotics, the number of nuisance parameters growing to infinity, and nonparametric kernel estimators that themselves involve estimated parameters. {This result relies on the estimated nuisance parameters converging to the truth.} But still, this is an unusual property that does not hold in general, but holds in the current setting due to three factors: (i) the number of moment conditions $ m $ grows to infinity at a rate slower than $ n^{1/3} $; (ii) the use of influence functions as the moment conditions and the fast convergence rate of the estimated nuisance parameters which imply that $ \sqrt{n} \|\hat g (\beta_0, \hat\bfeta) - \hat g (\beta_0, \bfeta_0) \| = o_p(1)$; and (iii) the moment conditions $ g_i(\beta, \bfeta) $ being linear in $ \beta $ which implies that $ \sqrt{n} \|\hat G ( \hat\bfeta) - \hat G ( \bfeta_0) \| = o_p(1)$, where $ \| \cdot\| $ is the $ \ell_2 $ vector norm.
 Crucially, we need (iii) to make sure that the impact of estimating $ \bfeta_0 $ is negligible for the U-statistic term; in contrast, (iii) is not needed under the classical asymptotics because the U-statistic term is a higher order term that is negligible.

 In Theorem \ref{theo: GMM}, the number of SNPs $ m $ is required to grow slower than the sample size $ n $, which is more restrictive than the limited information maximum likelihood (LIML) estimator \citep{Chao:2005aa} where $ m $ can grow at the same rate as $n$ or even faster.
 The reason behind this difference is that LIML assumes homoscedasticity, while CUE makes no such assumption.
-Consequently, for consistency of the CUE, $ m^2/n\rightarrow 0$ seems necessary given the need to consistently estimate the heteroscedastic weight matrix $ \Omega $ which has $ m^2 $ elements.
+Consequently, for consistency of the CUE, $ m^2/n\rightarrow 0$ as $n\to\infty$ seems necessary given the need to consistently estimate the heteroscedastic weight matrix $ \Omega $ which has $ m^2 $ elements.

 According to Theorem \ref{theo: GMM}, under the many weak moment asymptotics, as long as $ m^3/n$ is small, the CUE $ \hat\beta $ is consistent and asymptotically normal, and the convergence rate is $ \mu_n $.
 The asymptotic variance of $ \hat{\bbeta}$ consists of the limit of two terms: